High-dimensional unsupervised classification via parsimonious contaminated mixtures: Introduction

+To address this problem, following the literature on the adoption of factor analyzers within mixture models (see, among many others, \citealp[][Chapter~8]{McLa:Peel:fini:2000}, \citealp{McLa:Peel:Bean:Mode:2003}, \citealp{McNi:Murp:Pars:2008}, \citealp{Zhao:Yu:Fast:2008}, \citealp{Mont:Viro:Maxi:2011}, \citealp{WEI20124346}, \citealp{Sube:Punz:Ingr:McNi:Clus:2013,Sube:Punz:Ingr:McNi:Clus:2015}, and \citealp[][Chapter~3]{mcnicholas16a}), we propose mixtures of contaminated Gaussian factor analyzers, where a contaminated Gaussian factor analysis model is used for each mixture component.
+The result is a means of fitting mixtures of contaminated Gaussian distributions in situations where $p$ would be sufficiently large (perhaps relative to the sample size $n$) to cause potential problems with singular or near-singular estimates of $\bSigma_1,\ldots,\bSigma_G$.
+The number of free parameters is controlled through the dimension of the latent factor space.
+Additionally, we propose a family of 32 variants of this model obtained by applying different constraints to the factor loading, error variance matrices (in analogy with \citealp{McNi:Murp:Pars:2008}) and contamination parameters of each mixture component.
+These variants further reduce the number of model parameters, and allow more accurate parameter estimation when mixture components share similar characteristics.

 The paper is organized as follows.
-Section~\ref{sec:The contaminated Gaussian distribution} contextualizes the contaminated Gaussian distribution as a Gaussian scale mixture model.
-The contaminated Gaussian factor analysis model is introduced in Section~\ref{sec:The contaminated Gaussian factor analysis model} while mixtures of contaminated Gaussian factor analyzers are presented in Section~\ref{sec:Mixtures of contaminated Gaussian factor analyzers}.
-In particular, in each section, hence for each model: (1) identifiability is discussed, (2) an EM-based algorithm is outlined for ML estimation of the parameters, (3) computational details are given, and (4) a real data analysis is discussed to appreciate the advantages of the model.
-Computation is done in the \textsf{R} software environment for statistical computing and graphics \citep{R:2013}.
+Section~\ref{sec:Mixtures of contaminated Gaussian factor analyzers} briefly recalls the contaminated Gaussian distribution (Section~\ref{sec:The contaminated Gaussian distribution}).
+It then introduces the contaminated Gaussian factor analysis model (Section~\ref{sec:The contaminated Gaussian factor analysis model}), the mixture of contaminated Gaussian factor analyzers (MCGFA) model, and the family of 32 parsimonious variants of the MCGFA model (Section~\ref{subsec:Parsimonious MCGFA Models}).
+This family represents the core of the paper.
+Section~\ref{sec:Mixture of contaminated Gaussian factor analyzers: ML estimation via the AECM algorithm} details the alternating expectation-conditional maximization algorithm used for fitting the MCGFA model.
+Some computational details are provided in Section~\ref{sec:Computational details}.
+In Section~\ref{sec:Comparison with competing methods}, the performance of our family of models is evaluated with respect to two alternative parsimonious family of models through several simulated and real data analyses.
+Computationally, the heavy lifting is done in the \textsf{C} programming language, with an \textsf{R} interface, and an {\sf R} package will shortly be released.
 The paper concludes with a discussion in Section~\ref{sec:Discussion and future work}.